wsauthoff/Sauthoff-2025-GRL/README.md

         * Siegfried and Fricker, 2018 inventory
         * `stationary_outlines_gdf`: stationary outlines collated from two prior outline inventories, an inventory with only point locations, and individual studies since inventories
         * `reexamined_stationary_outlines_gdf`: revised version of the original stationary outlines that only includes lakes re-examined in this study

+## Misc
+* .pre-commit-config.yaml and clean_commit.sh are used to commit output-free python notebooks
+* .gitignore lists file types not committed to Git